One of the most unique elements of Epcot is the World Showcase, which is home to a total of 11 countries.

 The boats typically run about every 15 minutes.
 They will cease running at a certain point each evening.
 A final departure time will be posted at each dock, so pay attention to that.

-The boats can’t run during Harmonious, hence why they stop running them at a specific time.
+The boats can’t run during fireworks, hence why they stop running them at a specific time.

 While not located inside the Mexico pavilion, there are restrooms nearby next to the Odyssey Events Pavilion.